TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 The `indexchunk` data model represents internal information about each Unchained Index index chunk.
 It is used mostly interenally to study the characteristics of the Unchained Index.

-The following commands produce and manage `ChunkIndexes`:
+The following commands produce and manage chunkindexes:

 - [chifra chunks](/docs/chifra/admin/#chifra-chunks)

-Chunkindex data is made of the following data fields:
+Chunkindex data is made of the following fields:

 | Field           | Description                                                        | Type       |
 | --------------- | ------------------------------------------------------------------ | ---------- |